 Let’s go back and ask the most important question.:

 Why am I getting into Cloud and Managed Services to begin with?

-If you’re like most IT Integrators, you’re probably looking at cloud and managed services because you want to move out of the low margin supply chain commodity equipment, break fix reseller business, as your primary source of revenue and want to add higher margin higher value recurring services that differentiate your business.
+If you’re like most resellers, you’re probably looking at cloud and managed services because you want to move out of the low margin supply chain commodity equipment, break fix reseller business, as your primary source of revenue and want to add higher margin higher value recurring services that differentiate your business.

 That’s the catch with reselling manufacturer or distribution cloud or managed services.
 Resellers think that they’re moving away from the supply chain commodity business by offering manufacturer or distribution managed services, but all they’re really doing is perpetuating their commodity reseller model.
 They’re just adding a slightly higher margin commodity that pretty much any other reseller can resell exactly the same cloud or managed services.

 This leaves you in the same boat: selling another commodity which you customers could get from any other reseller, which leads you back to lower margins, no competitive differentiation, and no stronger relationship with your clients.
 On the plus side, you do get some higher margin recurring revenue business; at least until another reseller offers exactly the same cloud or managed service package at a lower price.